jezztify/backtesting-app/README.md

 ## License

-See `Frontend/LICENSE` for the license used by the frontend scaffolding.
+See `LICENSE` for the license used by the frontend scaffolding.

 ---